aibasel/pyperplan/doc/documentation.md

 # 4. Tests

 A comprehensive unit test suite is available.
-It can be run with the py.test framework (http://pytest.org).
-To run the tests, install py.test for Python3.
+To run the tests, install and run `tox` (preferably in a virtual environment).

-## 4.1.
-Requirements

-### Ubuntu <= 12.04:

-    sudo apt-get install python3-setuptools
-    sudo easy_install3 -U pytest

-### Ubuntu >= 12.10:

-    sudo apt-get install python3-pip
-    sudo pip-3.x install -U pytest
-## 4.2.
-Run tests

-Change into the `src` directory and run `py.test-3.x`.
-Some of the tests have been marked as "slow" and will only be run if you pass py.test the `--slow` parameter.
+    pip install tox
+    tox

 # 5. Plan validation